 Jesse James Lived & Died in TEXAS by Betty Dorsett Duke.
 When Jesse James' mother, Zerelda James Samuel, was called to identify the body of Tom Howard, the man shot by Bob Ford as Jesse James in St. Joseph, Missouri, on 3 April 1882, she blurted out, "That's not my son."
 It was only after she had been ushered into a private anteroom for a 10-minute 'talk' that she returned, weeping, saying the body was indeed that of her son Jesse.
 Frank James, Jesse's brother, never did identify the body.
 It's a fact that lawmen were never sure.
 Could Jesse have engineered his own death and lived out his life in peace as a private citizen?
 Betty Dorsett Duke thinks so, and she has the most convincing evidence to prove it.
 She had the forensics laboratory at the Austin Police Department and the Visionics Corporation, a separate forensics laboratory, compare the historically accepted photos of Jesse James and the James family in Missouri to her great-grandfather James L. Courtney's family photos.
 Both forensics departments individually, and without the knowledge of the other's work, came to the exact same conclusion...the people in Betty's family photos were the exact same people pictured in the James family photos.
 Even the 1995 exhumation and DNA testing on the body of Tom Howard in the grave in Missouri could not prove that Jesse James and Tom Howard were one and the same man.
-For an encapsulation of this book, read the Jesse James legend at the Legends of the Old West web site.
-This is undoubtedly the most controversial book ever written, and the controversy is not over yet!
+This is undoubtedly one of the most controversial books written about the Old West, and the controversy is not over yet!
 Don't miss it!

 The Wild Bunch at Robbers Roost by Pearl Baker.
 Robbers Roost was a hideout for outlaws and hunted men long before Butch Cassidy found it in 1884.
 The impenetrable wastes and wilds of this high desert country in southeastern Utah, cut through by canyons along the Green and Colorado rivers and bounded on the west by the Dirty Devil, discouraged lawmen from pursuit.
 In the 1890s the Wild Bunch spread over Utah, Wyoming, Montana, Colorado and Arizona rustling cattle, stealing horses, robbing banks and trains, and often taking cover at Robbers Roost.
 Great book.